 - Preparing the job site or cleaning up afterwards

-- Supporting the installation, maintenance and repair of HVAC equipment
+- Assisting with the installation, maintenance and repair of HVAC systems

-They are also frequently responsible for completing simple tests and checks on HVAC systems to look for signs of trouble.
+They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure normal operation.

-How Do You Apply to Be an HVAC Helper?
+How Do You Become an HVAC Helper?

-All in all,, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
-With the right training and experience, an HVAC helper can become a valuable and well-paid member of the HVAC industry.
+Overall, an HVAC helper is an important member of a heating and cooling team, providing assistance with the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+With the right training and experience, an HVAC helper can expect to be a valuable part of the HVAC industry.